U.S. Bank Investments Review for 2023

 - Bonds

-This time, though, there are commissions.
-Stock, ETF, and option trades are $4.95 per transaction.
-Options also have a $1 per-contract fee.
-Mutual funds with a load are $25 per side.
+However, there are trading fees now.
+Stocks, ETFs, and options are $4.95 each.
+Options also carry $1 per contract.
+Mutual funds with a load cost $25 per trade.

-Right now, U.S. Bancorp Investments is offering 100 free equity trades per year to self-directed clients.
-To qualify, they must enroll in paperless statements and open a U.S. Bank Smartly Checking account, which can have a monthly fee.
+Currently, the brokerage is offering 100 free stock and ETF trades per year for self-directed traders who enroll in paperless statements and open a U.S. Bank Smartly Checking account (which may have a monthly fee).

-A self-directed account itself has a $50 annual fee, although this can be waived for households with more than $250k in assets.
+A self-directed account has a $50 annual charge.
+This fee is removed for clients with more than $250,000 in household assets.

-The same account types found in the robo service are available in the self-directed program.
+The same account types mentioned for the robo service are also available in the self-directed program.

 FDIC-Sweep Program